burakkl/burakkl/README.md

 My name is Burak Kılıç.
 I am 20 years old.
-Currently, I'm a freshman student studying Computer Science at Bilkent University and learning Java.
+Currently, I'm a 2nd year student studying Computer Science at Bilkent University.
+I am learning Java and C++.
 <!--
 **burakkl/burakkl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.